FCM Launches Guide to Strong Economic Relations Between First Nations and Municipalities

 The Federation of Canadian Municipalities (FCM) is the national voice of municipal government.
 In leading the municipal movement, FCM works to align federal and local priorities, recognizing that strong hometowns make for a strong Canada.

-Cando is a national, membership-based, non-profit Aboriginal organization involved in community economic development with Aboriginal communities.
-Cando strengthens Aboriginal economies by providing training, certification and networking opportunities for economic development officers (EDOs) working in Aboriginal communities.
+Cando is a national, membership-based, non-profit Indigenous organization involved in community economic development with Indigenous communities.
+Cando strengthens Indigenous economies by providing training, certification and networking opportunities for economic development officers (EDOs) working in Indigenous communities

 Media Contact